You love to work out every chance you get.

 A person can be driven by a number of reasons to look for a compact home gym.
-The obvious reasons would be space availability and the ability to workout on your on time and pace.
+The obvious reasons would be space availability and the ability to work out at your on-time and pace.

 But then, obviously, when choosing one of these units, a lot of factors should come into consideration, goals, resistance, budgeting.

-My top recomendation for the best compact home gym for someone looking to make or maintain a little level of gains is the Body Boss Home Gym 2.0.
+My top recommendation for the best compact home gym for someone looking to make or maintain a little level of gains is the Body Boss Home Gym 2.0.